fledge-iot/fledge/docs/tuning_fledge.rst

  - **Persist Data**: Control the persisting of the in-memory database on shutdown.
 If enabled the in-memory database will be persisted on shutdown of Fledge and reloaded when Fledge is next started.
 Selecting this option will slow down the shutdown and startup processing for Fledge.

  - **Persist File**: This defines the name of the file to which the in-memory database will be persisted.

+ - **Purge Block Size**: The maximum number of rows that will be deleted within a single transactions when performing a purge operation on the readings data.
+Large block sizes are potential the most efficient in terms of the time to complete the purge operation, however this will increase database contention as a database lock is required that will cause any ingest operations to be stalled until the purge completes.
+By setting a lower block size the purge will take longer, nut ingest operations can be interleaved with the purging of blocks.